TheNinth7/evcc-garmin/README.md

 3. Configure device-specific features in the `monkey.jungle` build file (see [Root Folder `/`](#root-folder-)).
 The default feature set is a good starting point.
 You can launch the app in the simulator to evaluate whether any adjustments are needed.
 For example:

    - If the app reports that vector fonts are not supported, switch to static fonts—or to static optimized fonts if standard sizes overlap.
-   - If out-of-memory errors occur during testing, consider switching to Tiny Glance mode, limiting support to a single site, and removing the system info view.
+   - If out-of-memory errors occur during testing, consider switching to the tiny glance, limiting support to a single site, and removing the system info view.
-   - If watchdog errors occur (indicating that execution is taking too long), simplify complex calculations.
+   - If watchdog errors occur (indicating that execution is taking too long), switch from complex to simple calculations.
-   - If the select/enter button is in an unexpected position, change the rotation angle from 30° to another supported option.
+   - If the select/enter button is not in the standard 30° position, switch to the appropriate option.

 4. Generate the icons for the new device following the steps described in [How to Generate Icons for a New Device](#how-to-generate-icons-for-a-new-device).